owainow/github-copilot-mcp-server-workshop/docs/linux/part-4-copilot-integration.md

 Share some code and ask:

 ```
 @workspace Can you review this TypeScript code for potential issues, security concerns, and best practices?
-Use the ai_code_review tool.

 ```typescript
 function processUserData(data: any) {